hailelagi/hailelagi.com/content/notes/b-tree_notes.md

 ---
-title: "Database Internals: B Tree Basics - Meta"
+title: "B Tree Basics - Meta"
 date: 2024-02-27T12:44:49+01:00
 draft: false
+tags: database internals, bookclub
 ---

 What is a Datastructure's memory representation?
 Everything is either a contigous block or pointer based.